Living street: Health

 The design of living streets makes it easier for people to satisfy the need for daily physical activity since they can walk or cycle as a part of their commute.
 Walking and cycling provides a form of physical activity and accounts for numerous health benefits that can combat current concerns for public health.
 In comparing obesity rates with walking and cycling for commuters between countries, studies show that the countries with a greater number of cyclist and pedestrian commuters tend to have lower rates of obesity.
 Lack of exercise can also lead to other chronic health problems like diabetes or heart disease.
 In addition, walking and cycling can reduce the number of cars on the street, bringing a reduction in air, water and noise pollution as well as carbon emissions.
 This cleaner air may also reduce asthma and other respiratory diseases in urban areas.
 The CLAN study conducted by Carver and Crawford in 2008 revealed that the built environment and street design can also play a role in the health and wellbeing of children.

 Safety

 Government injury rate statistics from Californian cities and European countries show that higher numbers of cycling and walking may increase safety.
-Public health consultants such as Peter Jacobsen suggest this is because there is a greater awareness of cyclist and pedestrian movements so motor vehicles are more prepared to react and avoid accidents.
+Public health consultants such as Peter Jacobsen suggest this is because there is a greater awareness of cyclist and pedestrian movements so motor vehicles are more prepared to react and avoid crashes.
 In addition, motorists may also be cyclists or pedestrians themselves which makes them more sensitive to the needs and rights of these more vulnerable groups.
 Larger groups of these active commuters may also justify more rights to the road and an increase in improving and enhancing public infrastructure geared toward them.
 Fewer cars can also reduce traffic congestion.